Zilliqa/scilla-compiler/README.md

 ## Compiling Scilla to LLVM-IR

-LLVM-IR generated with the compiler can be run on [ScillaVM](https://github.com/Zilliqa/scilla-vm).
+LLVM-IR generated with the compiler can be compiled and linked into a shared library (`clang -shared`) and executed using [ScillaRTL](https://github.com/Zilliqa/scilla-vm).
 (If you didn't install the compiler to your opam switch, you can run the binaries directly from the `bin` directory).